 Do You Need Help Handling Your Loved One’s Estate?

-If you have been name the executor of a loved one’s will, you may need assistance with carrying out your duties, including:
+If you have been named the executor of a loved one’s will, you may need assistance with carrying out your duties, including:

 - Identifying all of your loved one’s assets and debts